fastnear/explorer-api/README.md

 #### Output

-- `block_txs` - The list of transactions associated with the last 5 blocks.
+- `blocks` - The list of transactions associated with the last 5 blocks.

 #### Example